owncloud/ocis/docs/ocis/migration.md

 _TODO for HA implement share manager with redis / nats / ... key value store backend: use the micro store interface please ..._
 _TODO for batch migration implement share data migration cli with progress that reads all shares via the cs3 api from one provider and writes them into another provider_
-_TODO for seamless migration implement tiered/chained share provider that reads share data from the old provider and writes newc shares to the new one_
+_TODO for seamless migration implement tiered/chained share provider that reads share data from the old provider and writes new shares to the new one_
 _TODO for storage provider as source of truth persist ALL share data in the storage provider.
 Currently, part is stored in the share manager, part is in the storage provider.
 We can keep both, but the the share manager should directly persist its metadata to the storage system used by the storage provider so metadata is kept in sync_

 </div>

 #### Verification
 After copying all metadata start a dedicated gateway and change the configuration to use the new share manager.
-Route a test user, a test group and early adoptors to the new gateway.
-When no problems occur you can stirt the desired number of share managers and roll out the change to all gateways.
+Route a test user, a test group and early adopters to the new gateway.
+When no problems occur you can start the desired number of share managers and roll out the change to all gateways.

 <div class="editpage">